 - Going for Housing Growth.

-Proposals include changes to freshwater policy frameworks that councils use when setting targets, timeframes and rules; and changes to national rules such as stock exclusion, wetlands and water storage.
+Proposals included changes to freshwater policy frameworks that councils use when setting targets, timeframes and rules; and changes to national rules such as stock exclusion, wetlands and water storage.

-For further information about what’s being consulted on, see the ‘More information on the proposals’ section below.
-Note that we will add to this section as our thinking progresses.
+For further information about what was consulted on, see the ‘More information on the proposals’ section below.

 B+LNZ’s views